nicholaswilde/pi-gen/README.md

 offered in the desktop/full version.
 The lite version is being used for my [Home Cluster](https://nicholaswilde.github.io/home-cluster/).

-## Download
+## Releases

-Releases of the `arm64` image are available for this repo.
+[Releases] of the `arm64` image are available for this repo.

-Download the latest release
+Download the latest release:

 ```shell
 wget https://github.com/nicholaswilde/pi-gen/releases/latest/download/raspios-buster-arm64-lite.zip